purefinance/mmb/README.md

 ## Welcome to mmb
-Mmb is an open-source crypto trading engine
+Mmb is an open-source crypto trading engine implemented in Rust

 ## Connectors